|

 this video.
 With clarity and empathy, they give information about

 FASD, and how difficult it is to be a mom in recovery.
+Has this video helped to diminish anger at addicted mothers who

 drink while they are pregnant?
 My brother, Tom Ten Eyck, teaches